-No refunds for lost tuition, housing, or meals will be made due to an interim restriction period, unless the outcoming of the decision yields a not responsible finding.
+No refunds for lost tuition, housing, or meals will be made due to an interim restriction period.
 An interruption in a student's course of study may result in required courses no longer being available or only available on a limited basis.
 At its discretion, the College may allow course substitution, independent study opportunities, and/or a course taken off-campus for credit (at the student's expense).
+Requests for alternative course of study related to the imposition of interim action can be submitted in writing to the Dean of Students.
 Any student who experiences an involuntary interruption in their course of study should immediately contact their Student Success Advisor for academic guidance.